ishita30/Notes/Angular.md

 async pipe - which listens for change whenever an observable changes
 add data using reducer

-reducer uses on function to
+reducer uses on function to , first argument is action to which it listens to, second argument fucntion which updates the state